-Roofing including roof space

-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Our inspection of the roof was restricted due to the location of trees.

-Our inspection of the roof void was restricted to a head and shoulders inspection only due to stored items and thickly laid insulation .

-The roof is of a complex multi pitched design being timber framed boarded and overlaid with slates.
+Our inspection of the roof void was restricted to a head and shoulders inspection only due to thickly laid insulation .
+The roof is of pitched timber truss design being overlaid with concrete tiles. ------------------------------ --

-Rainwater fittings

-Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 It will be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.

-Our inspection of the rainwater goods was restricted due to site topography.

-The gutters and downpipes are of uPVC and cast-iron construction.
+The gutters and downpipes are of uPVC construction.

-The rainwater goods incorporate wallhead/parapet features.
-Internal linings could not be inspected from our ground level and external inspection.

-Main walls

-Visually inspected with the aid of binoculars where appropriate.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls measure approximately 600 millimetres in thickness and are of solid stone construction.
+The main walls measure approximately 300 millimetres in thickness and are of non-traditional cavity concrete blockwork construction known as "Bellstone" finished in pointed blockwork externally.

-Windows, external doors and joinery

-Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-The windows are of timber design incorporating double glazed units.

-The door is of timber framed design.

-Eaves details are carried in timber.
+The windows are of timber frame design incorporating single glazed units.
+The door is of uPVC framed design incorporating double glazed units.
+Eaves details are carried in concrete.